learning-zone/mongodb-basics/README.md

 An embedded, or nested, MongoDB Document is a normal document that is nested inside another document within a MongoDB collection.
 Embedding connected data in a single document can reduce the number of read operations required to obtain data.
 In general, we should structure our schema so that application receives all of its required information in a single read operation.

+**Example:**

-**Example**: In the normalized data model, the address documents contain a reference to the patron document.
+In the normalized data model, the address documents contain a reference to the patron document.

 ```js
 // patron document